saad484/FakeCaptivePortal/README.md

 ## Viewing Captured Credentials

-- Captured login credentials can be viewed by visiting `RandomDomain.com/logs`.
+- Captured login credentials can be viewed by visiting `RandomDomain.com/logs` or in the Serial Terminal.